 The other option goes like this: you remain aloof, keeping a distance from specific products and services.
 What you focus on is your business strategy – creating a model that can jump into action as soon as the tech world’s next big thing arrives.
 When the trend of the decade hits, you’ll have readied yourself to mobilise and monetise almost immediately.

 Whether you choose to back an idea or a strategy, uncertainty is a guaranteed feature of your venture.
-The buzzword at Cloud UK Live, identified by our CEO, Lawrence Jones MBE, was ‘Future-proofing’.
+The buzzword at Cloud UK Live was ‘Future-proofing’.
 Make yourself ready for what’s to come.

 The truth is, for every one tech idea that takes off, there must be hundreds that fall at the wayside.
 Yes, you might strike gold and achieve insurmountable success.
 If that happens, be ready to deal with new challenges that arise, and don’t let yourself get caught out by underestimating your audience.